YJagger23/Plane-War/README.md

           while running:...
               screen.blit(Ares.image, Ares.rect) #put the player's plane into the screen as defined in the player class
    ```
-   2) Add the enemy plane (EnemyS for instance; Enemy B will be similar)
+   2) Add the enemy plane (EnemyS for instance; EnemyB will be similar)

    ```python